 Other Female Urination Devices

-Like I said previously, while the Pibella Travel is my recommended female urination device, everyone’s body is different.
+Like I said previously, while I believe the Pibella Travel is the best female urination device, everyone’s body is different.
 So if you give the Pibella Travel a shot and don’t feel like it’s the right device for you, I have put together a list of other popular female urination devices below.

 GoGirl is a discreet and reusable, funnel-shaped female urination device that is made of a soft, flexible silicone.
 It’s foldable design makes it travel friendly, easily fitting in your bag, pocket or glove compartment.
 Making it easy to urinate while standing up, to use the GoGirl simply hold the device against your body, form a seal, aim the end of the funnel and you’re good to go!